 Besides, ginger does not give the food the bright-yellow color that’s typical of the turmeric spice.

-Therefore, if you choose ginger as your turmeric substitute, make sure to choose the amount wisely and mix it with coloring agents such as saffron.
+Therefore, if you choose ginger as your substitute for turmeric, make sure to choose the amount wisely and mix it with coloring agents such as saffron.

 Ginger is well known for its digestive benefits, including its ability to reduce nausea and ease stomach upsets.